-The Office of Financial Aid Satisfactory Academic Progress Appeals Committee will only evaluate appeals that are considered to be complete.
-A decision will be reached within four weeks, and the student will be notified by mail of the results.
+The Student Financial Services Satisfactory Academic Progress Appeals Committee will only evaluate appeals that are considered to be complete.
+A decision will be reached, and the student will be notified by mail of the results.
 Students will have the option of attending/enrolling in classes when an appeal is pending.
 However, financial aid will not be released unless the appeal is approved.
 The student is responsible for all tuition, fees, room and/or board charges for any period of enrollment with or without financial aid.
 Additionally, Seton Hall does not consider the student paying for classes on his/her own or sitting out for a period of time as sufficient to re-establish eligibility for Title IV aid.

-For questions regarding the Financial Aid Satisfactory Academic Progress policy, call (800) 222- 7183, or stop by the Office of Financial Aid.
+For questions regarding the Financial Aid Satisfactory Academic Progress policy, call (800) 222- 7183, or stop by Student Financial Services.